AmirO8/World_Weather_Analysis/README.md

 # Purpose

-To analysise data depending on latitude and longitude.
+To analyze data depending on latitude and longitude.

+# Analy